IraineDuarte/PcP190-mapping/README.md

 ### Using the programs

 ```
-If you prefer, follow the complete file commands step by step, the file is present in this repository, go to the folder> supplementary material> supplementary files> supplementary file 2.

 ```

-- Construction of the index (sequences / genomes of interest for the search) in the       format.fasta.
+### 🛠️ Mapping Workflow (using BWA)
+- Sequences of the satDNA PcP190 isolated from different species of anurans, used in this mapping experiment (Table 2) and and the SRAS of each species in this study.

+     **Index the reference sequences** (PcP190 consensus or species-specific repeats):

             1. bwa sequences_index.fasta
             2. bwa mem seqs_index.fasta  SRA_1.fastq SRA_2.fastq > Anuran_especies_mapping.sam

- - Conversion, manipulation and data extraction, through Samtools 1.9
+ - 🛠️ Conversion, manipulation and data extraction, through Samtools.
+          ## Processing SAM to Sorted and Indexed BAM with Samtools

+        Once the mapping is complete, the `.sam` file can be converted and filtered as follows:

             1. samtools view -bS Anuran_especies_mapping.sam> Anuran_especies_mapping.bam
-            2. samtools sort Anuran_especies_mapping.bam > Anuran_especies_mapping_sorted.bam
+            2. samtools sort Anuran_especies_mapping.bam > Anuran_especies_sorted.bam
-            3. samtools view -b -F 4 Anuran_especies_mapping_sorted.bam > Anuran_especies _mapping_sorted_mapped.bam
+            3. samtools view -b -F 4 Anuran_especies_sorted.bam > Anuran_especies_sorted_mapped.bam
-            4. samtools index Anuran_especies_mapping_sorted_mapped.bam > Anuran_especies _mapping_sorted_mapped.bam.bai
+            4. samtools index Anuran_especies_sorted_mapped.bam > Anuran_especies_sorted_mapped.bam.bai

+          ##  Check how many reads are in the BAM file
+            1. samtools view -c Anuran_especies_sorted_mapped.bam

 ```
-Using visualization software, in this case the Tablet (1.19.09.03), the user compares the last two generated files, with each other.
-(To see generated images, in this work, go to Supplementary material> supplementary figures).
+Using visualization software—specifically Tablet (version 1.21.02 )—the user compares the last two generated files with each other.
 ```